Skip to content

 “The spacing effect is one of the most well-established findings in experimental psychology.”
 Cepeda et al., Psychological Bulletin (2006)

-That gap is exactly where spaced repetition lives.
 Pair LearnClash practice with memory techniques like the memory palace and you close the loop on how to make knowledge actually stick.

 Did you know?
 LearnClash’s SRS algorithm tweaks review timing after every answer.
 Miss a question and it drops one mastery stage and comes back soon.
 Master one and it exits the active review pool.
+Winner: LearnClash.
+Spaced repetition across all modes builds knowledge that lasts.
+Kahoot’s strength is the live moment.

 Beyond the Classroom: Kahoot’s 2024-2026 Pivots